gregnordin/anycubic_irradiance/exploratory/notes-exploratory_XPR_pixels_to_irradiance.md

 - Add irradiance threshold and fill factor widgets. **Seems to be kind of buggy.**
     - Investigate.
 It's not clear if it's buggy or this is correct but not desired behavior.
 - Edit javascript to replace color with black/white for all on and all off buttons.
+- Change to Plotly from Matplotlib so can get hover info, had to do LOTS of playing with positioning & sizing the image to get it in the right position.